Military Student Bill of Rights

 - Book vouchers (different from the Post- 9/11 G.I.
 Bill book stipend) will not be issued unless the student has financial aid in excess of charges

-- Check you student statement and contact a Military advisor if you do not have a zero balance
+- Check your student billing statement and contact a Military advisor if you do not have a zero balance

 - It is the student’s responsibility to pay any remaining percentage of coverage after VA payments